leoduprates/UE4AutomationTest/README.md

 ## Tests

 The automation tests will simulate the character running on the map, climbing on the platform and jumping over the box.
-The character is expected to arrive at the trigger sphere and assert the position.
+The character is expected to arrive at the trigger sphere and attain the position.

 * ThirdPersonFTestBlueprint: Developed using Blueprint Visual Scripting.
 * ThirdPersonFTestScript: Developed using Unreal Engine's C++.